-During construction phase, SEA/SH might arise due to discrimination made against women by unequal work distribution and unequal pay structure among others.
+During construction phase, gender-based violence might arise due to discrimination made against women by unequal work distribution and unequal pay structure among others.
 Sexual harassment against women might occur as a consequence of mixing of men and women at the construction site, and moving on the roads and markets.
 This impact is negative in nature during construction stage.

-With the effective measures and monitoring, the risk of SEA/SH could be minimized by adopting the following mitigation measures:
+With the effective measures and monitoring, the risk of gender-based violence could be minimized by adopting the following mitigation measures:

-- Awareness will be created among the females at individual and community levels about the construction sites; - Workers will not be allowed to crowd in the residential communities within the site; - Alternative routes for pedestrian will be provided to avoid mixing of women with workers; - Raise awareness among the communities of the potential risks of GBV, and establish response services in the nearby communities that can respond to instances of SEA/SH (particularly those related to issues of labor influx); - The Contractor will make sure that no discrimination is made on the basis of gender while hiring of workers; - Provisions of gender disaggregate bathing, changing, and sanitation facilities; and - Contractor will take proper measures to address and resolve issues relating to harassment, intimidation, and exploitation, especially in relation to women.
+- Awareness should be created among the females at individual and community levels about the construction sites: - Workers should not be allowed to crowd in the residential communities within the site; - Alternative routes for pedestrian should be provided to avoid mixing of women with workers; - Raise awareness among the communities of the potential risks of GBV, and establish response services in the nearby communities that can respond to instances of GBV (particularly those related to issues of labor influx); - The Contractor should make sure that no discrimination is made on the basis of gender while hiring of workers; - Provisions of gender disaggregate bathing, changing, and sanitation facilities; and - Contractor should take proper measures to address and resolve issues relating to harassment, intimidation, and exploitation, especially in relation to women.

-6.6.27 Influx of Labor
+6.6.23 Influx of Labor